xelatihy/yocto-gl/docs/yocto/yocto_modelio.md

 [Obj Wikipedia page](<https://en.wikipedia.org/wiki/OBJ_(file_format)>).
 Obj files come in pairs, `.obj` for shapes and `.mtl` for materials.

-Yocto/ModelIO represents Obj data with the `obj_model` struct.
+Yocto/ModelIO represents Obj data with the `obj_scene` struct.
 Obj models are defined as collections of shapes and materials.
 Obj shapes use a face-varying representation that has vertex positions, normals and texture coordinates, with their their own topology.